Sustainable Energy Program

-The County government has set forth actionable strategies in order to lead by example and help facilitate broad participation in becoming more energy conscious and efficient throughout the community.
+The County government has set forth actionable strategies in order to lead by example and help facilitate broad residents participation in becoming more energy conscious and efficient throughout the community.
 The following themes have emerged that inform selection of strategies and measures.

 · Build on Existing Efforts